keggre/malo-selo/README.md

 # Saving
 * Vanilla saving is disabled for this mission because it cannot function properly with the size of the mission
 * Instead, persistent saving is built into the mission and enabled by default.
 Mission progress is saved to your user profile automatically.
 This can be configured in the mission settings (see #performance).
 * A list of completed missions is also periodically saved to the RPT log file.
-Search for "MALO MISSION PROGRESS".
+Search for "MALO SELO MISSION PROGRESS".